AmitOren8/Visualiztion-ML-Project/README.md

 -- excel_description.pdf - contains explantions about the data cleanning and engineering process in the excel file and the differant visualzitions done in                              execl.

--- 'Campaign Ml' folder - contains jupyter notebooks for running machine learning algorithms and using other python libraries for exploring data about                                 campaign expectance.
+-- 'Campaign ML' branch - contains jupyter notebooks for running machine learning algorithms and using other python libraries for exploring data about                                 campaign expectance.
                           Read the description file for more details.